bgoonz/docs-collection/github/communities/setting-up-your-project-for-healthy-contributions/adding-support-resources-to-your-project.md

 ## Adding support resources to your project

 {% data reusables.repositories.navigate-to-repo %}
-{% data reusables.files.add-file %}
-3. In the file name field, type *SUPPORT.md* (with all caps).
+{% data reusables.files.add-file %} 3.
+In the file name field, type _SUPPORT.md_ (with all caps).
 4. On the **Edit new file** tab, add information about how people can get support for your project.
 5. To review your SUPPORT file, click **Preview**.
 {% data reusables.files.write_commit_message %}
 {% data reusables.files.choose-commit-email %}
 {% data reusables.files.choose_commit_branch %}